-The exclusive Isokinetic method originated from the need to bring professional sportspeople back to the playing field after injuries in the shortest time possible and in optimal psycho-physical conditions avoiding the risk of re-injury.
+The exclusive Isokinetic method originated from the need to bring professional sportspeople back to the playing field after injury in the shortest time possible and in optimal psycho-physical conditions avoiding the risk of re-injury.
 A quite demanding goal.

 But we were not satisfied with reaching it just with this patient population.
 We wanted the excellence of sports rehabilitation available to every patient.